11 Calming Meditation Techniques For Teens To Practice

 • Improving sleep: Teen stress and anxiety could cause insomnia.
 Meditation can help calm the mind.
 It could help them to have quality sleep, which is required for the proper functioning of the body and mind.

-• Lowering anxiety: A few meditation techniques help reduce negative thoughts that cause anxiety.
+• Lowering anxiety: A few meditation techniques help reduce negative thoughts that cause anxiety and also help with emotional regulation.

 • Reducing the possibility of alcohol or drug abuse: Teens who practice meditation may have low levels of stress, good resilience, and coping skills.
 They may not easily get influenced by peers who take drugs or alcohol.